 7. Sharpen Blades and Bits

-If you spend any time in kitchen cooking, then you will know the logic behind what our experts are going to say next.
+If you spend any time in kitchen cooking, then you will know the logic behind what I am going to say next.
 The sharper the blades and bits are, the safer it is, similar to knives.
 A sharp blade will leave a clean cut with no cut offs or splinters that can penetrate your skin.
 A sharp blade is also more exact and surgical with its performance.

 A drill bit or router bit needs to be sharp and maintained because dull bits can jam and become a safety hazard.
-Our woodworking veterans say carbide blades are among the best for longevity.
+I say carbide blades are among the best for longevity.

 8. Use a Single Extension Cord